 Ultimately, restrictive noncompete agreements can hinder the growth and development of freelance creatives, leading to career stagnation and limiting their contributions to the entertainment industry.

 One notable example of noncompete agreements in the television industry is the network exclusivity deal, where a network secures the exclusive services of a high-demand talent or production company.
-In the era of Streaming Wars, networks are vying for Primetime Dominance, and exclusivity deals have become a key strategy to attract and retain top talent.
+In the era of streaming wars, networks are competing for primetime dominance, and exclusivity deals have become a core strategy to attract and retain top talent.
 These deals restrict the talent or production company from working with competing networks, ensuring the network has exclusive access to their creative output.

 Beyond television, noncompete agreements are also pervasive in the film industry, where major studios employ these contracts to protect their investments in talent and intellectual property.
-Film studios use noncompete agreements to prevent key personnel, such as directors, producers, and actors, from working with competing studios or producing similar films that could compromise the studio's market share.
+Film studios use noncompete agreements to prevent directors, producers, and actors from working with competing studios or producing similar films that could compromise the studio’s market share.
+Common examples include:

 - Talent exclusivity: Studios may require actors or directors to commit to a certain number of films within a specified timeframe, preventing them from working with other studios during that period.